OlegKarapysh/Reenbit.TestTask/README.md

 # Reenbit.TestTask
-Link to web application: https://reenbittesttaskwebclient1.azurewebsites.net/
+Link to web application: https://reenbittesttaskwebclient1.azurewebsites.net/ (May take up to 30 seconds to open the website because of the free server)

 ## Implemented functionality:
   - one web page with a form for email and .docx file